Boosting Website Performance!

 Screenshot of my mobile performance metrics

 You’re not only shown your scores but why you have them and where exactly they’re coming from.
 There is also advice on how you can make adjustments for improvement and they actually work!
-Some changes are a little more complicated and I’ll talk about that.
+That's why it's so addictive.
+You make the necessary changes and re-renter your URL to be analyzed and the score is higher!
+Instant gratification :-) Some changes are a little more complicated and I’ll talk about that.
 Overall, this experience was very enlightening for me and I thought I would share some takeaways.

 Accessibility